mdn/content/files/en-us/web/api/htmllinkelement/fetchpriority/index.md

 A string representing the priority hint.
 Possible values are:

 - `high`
-  - : Fetch the preload resource at a high priority relative to other resources of the same type and internal prioritization.
+  - : Fetch the resource at a high priority relative to other resources of the same type and internal prioritization.
 - `low`
-  - : Fetch the preload resource at a low priority relative to other resources of the same type and internal prioritization.
+  - : Fetch the resource at a low priority relative to other resources of the same type and internal prioritization.
 - `auto`
   - : No user preference for the fetch priority.
     This is the default.